sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-identity-service.md

 ### Setting: *initial\_password*, Default: *initial*

-Specifies the initial password used when creating new accounts or when resetting passwords in the [Identity Service - JOC Cockpit](/identity-service-joc).
+Specifies the initial password used when creating new accounts or when resetting passwords in the [JS7 - JOC Identity Service](https://kb.sos-berlin.com/display/JS7/JS7+-+JOC+Identity+Service).

 - If an administrator adds user accounts with the JOC Cockpit and does not specify a password then the Initial Password will be used.
 As a general rule the JOC Cockpit does not allow use of empty passwords but populates them from the *initial\_password*.
 Administrators can apply the initial password and they can specify an individual password for the given account.
 - When resetting a user account's password, then an existing password will be replaced by the *initial\_password*.